 - Surface Plasmon Resonance: The Platypus coating process permits precise control of gold deposition rates and thus surface roughness.
 This ensures the highest level of control over the thickness and nanometer-scale flatness of gold films, for the best possible surface plasmon resonance responses.
 Call us for details on how we can help you optimize your SPR performance.

-- Glass slides and coverslips in standard sizes
+- Glass slides and coverslips

 - Ultra-flat gold films reverse mounted on silicon and mica